siyuan-bruce/siyuan-bruce.github.io/research.md

 ### Research Agenda 1: Token-based Platforms

 Token-based platforms are esential for the development of the digital asset economy in the complex Web 3.0 market.
-My research aims to understand the role of token-based platforms and their impact on the digital asset economy.
+My research aims to provide better governance and regulation of token-based platforms.

 #### Academic Publications